SerenaKit/NVRAMKit/README.md

 ```

 ### Creating / Setting variables of NVRAM Variables
-for creating a new NVRAM variable or setting the value of an existing NVRAM Variable, use the `createOrSetOFVariable` function.
+For creating a new NVRAM variable or setting the value of an existing NVRAM Variable, use the `createOrSetOFVariable` function.
 Note that this function throws.
 Example:
 ```swift
 let nvram = NVRAM()
 // Creates a new NVRAM Variable by the name of "exampleVariable" with value "example value"